steren/litestream-cloud-run-example/README.md

 When the deployment completes, open the `.run.app` URL of the Cloud Run service.

-The command has built the current source code into a container using Cloud Build then deployed it to Cloud Run.
+The command has built the source code into a container using Cloud Build then deployed it to Cloud Run.

+The command:

-We have set the `REPLICA_URL` environment variable to point at the Cloud Storage URL, we are using the second generation execution environment, we asked to have CPU always allocated  and we have made the service publicly accessible by allowing unauthenticated invocations.
+* sets the `REPLICA_URL` environment variable to point at the Cloud Storage URL
+* forces a maximum of one instance because Litestream isn't compatible with multiple servers
+* uses the Cloud Run second generation execution environment for better performance
+* asks for the CPU to always be allocated (evenoutside of requests processing)
+* makes the service publicly accessible by allowing unauthenticated invocations

 ### Additional security